Sign In to Your Account

 There are good options in rounds for people looking for silver to barter with.
 Money Metals Exchange offers silver rounds as small as 1/10th ounce.
 Compared with Pre-1965 US silver coins -- perhaps the most popular product for use barter situation -- the rounds have the advantages of beauty, newer condition, and simplicity to valuing.
 The older 90% silver coins can be tarnished or worn and calculating the silver value requires a bit more math.

-If you want to find out more on other silver rounds such as the Walking Liberty, Don’t Tread on Me, and Paul Revere, please visit the rest of our pages and browse among our several options of beautiful, uncirculated rounds.
+If you want to find out more on other silver rounds such as the Liberty Silver Rounds, Don’t Tread on Me, and Paul Revere, please visit the rest of our pages and browse among our several options of beautiful, uncirculated rounds.
+Or if you want to look into gold bullion rounds and coins, check them out here.
 Then, order online or give us a call at 1-800-800-1865 - we’ll lock your pricing and make arrangements to have them delivered quickly and discretely.